YPares/porcupine/README.md

 minimum, while providing a common framework if you have code (tasks, serializing functions) to share between several applications of that type.

-### I like the idea of tasks that automatically merge their requirements, but I want to deal with configuration, CLI and everything myself.
+#### I like the idea of tasks that automatically maintain and merge their requirements when they compose, but I want to deal with configuration, CLI and everything myself.
 Can I do that?

 Of course!
 That means you would replace the call to `runPipelineTask` by custom code.
 You want to have a look at the `splitTask` lens.
-It will separate a task in its two components: it's `VirtualTree` of requirements (which you can treat however you please, the goal being to turn it into a `DataAccessTree`) and a `RunnableTask` which you can feed to `execRunnableTask` once you have composed a `DataAccessTree` to feed it.
+It will separate a task in its two components: its `VirtualTree` of requirements (which you can treat however you please, the goal being to turn it into a `DataAccessTree`) and a `RunnableTask` which you can feed to `execRunnableTask` once you have composed a `DataAccessTree` to feed it.
 Although note that this part of the API might